 - Percentage of Known Systems Accurately

-- Percentage of know Authorized and Unauthorized system
+- Count of knowing Authorized and Unauthorized system

 - Percentage of Information Classified Accurately

-- Percentage of systems that are still supported by the manufacturer or a validated third party
+- Statics that show systems that are still supported by the manufacturer or a validated third party

 - Percentage of systems patched within a periodical time

-- Percentage of systems password set never expire and no secure policy
+- The ratio systems password set never expire and no secure policy

-- Percentage of systems have poor password or store password in plain text
+- Count of systems have poor password or store password in plain text

-- Percentage of systems with IP, PII, ePHI, or other sensitive data that leverage MFA
+- Percentage of systems with IP, PII, ePHI, And other sensitive data that leverage MFA

-- Percentage of domain and system admin accounts that leverage MFA
+- Percentage of the domain and system admin accounts that leverage MFA

 - Existence of a management-reviewed and approved BIA plan